Under California employment law, your company may not engage in workplace retaliation against you for

 Similarly, if your employer responds to the exercise of your legal rights by making your working conditions so intolerable that you have no choice but to resign, then you have a case against the employer for wrongful constructive termination.

-But other forms of employer retaliation can be more subtle--and harder to spot.
-Some telltale signs that your employer might be retaliating against you include:
+But other forms of employer retaliation can be more subtle–and harder to spot.
+Some telltale signs that your employer might be retaliating against you include the following:

-Under California Labor Code 1102.5 LC, employers may not engage in retaliation against employees who
+Under California Labor Code 1102.5, employers may not engage in retaliation against employees who

 - report suspected criminal activity by their employer to a government or law enforcement agency,

 - report a suspected violation of a law or regulation to a supervisor or other person at the employer who has the authority to investigate the violation, or